Daksh2060/custom-sorting-cpp/README.md

 Bubble sort, 8000, 63992000, 0.066863
 ```

 These results can be graphed easily if a user chooses to convert to an XLSX file.
-The following are the results yielded for the various included sorting algorithms using the exact same randomly generated vectors of increasing sizes for each method:
+The following are the results yielded for the various included sorting algorithms using the same randomly generated vectors of increasing sizes for each method:

 ![Non-Recursive Comparisons](images/Non_Rec_Comp.png)